vishesh711/DreamOS-Operating-System-of-Agents/README.md

 - Python 3.8 or higher
 - Groq API key (sign up at [groq.com](https://console.groq.com/))
 - For voice interface: Working microphone and speakers
+- For macOS users: Homebrew (for installing portaudio)
+- For Linux users: portaudio19-dev and python3-pyaudio packages

 ### Installation